MicrosoftDocs/power-pages-docs/power-pages-docs/security/waf-faq.md

 # FAQ for configuring Web Application Firewall in Power Pages

-In this article, you'll learn about frequently asked questions related to configuring Web Application Firewall in Power Pages.
+In this article, you learn about frequently asked questions related to configuring Web Application Firewall (WAF) in Power Pages.

-## I want to set up a WAF rule to ensure that my site only receives traffic from customers accessing it from the United States.
+## I want to set up a WAF rule to ensure that my site only receives traffic from customers accessing it from the United States

-To configure WAF rule in this case, you need to create two rules in the order as described below:
+To configure WAF rule in this case, you need to create two rules in the following order:

 | Parameter | Setting |
 | - | - |